Family Engagement Specialist

 - Superior scheduling and time management skills.

-- Excellent data entry and database management skills.
+- Data entry and database management skills.

 Friends of the Children is an Equal Opportunity Employer, committed to proactively addressing discriminatory practices, and to working toward racial equity.
 The equal employment opportunity policy of Friends of the Children provides fair and equal opportunities for all employees and job applicants regardless of race, color, religious creed, national origin, ancestry, age, sex, gender, pregnancy, sexual orientation, marital status, familial status, disability, or genetic information, in compliance with applicable federal, state and local law.
 Friends of the Children hires and promotes individuals solely on the basis of their qualifications for the job to be filled.